netfilebox/netfilebox/README.md

 ```
 Hit **ctrl-c** to continue..

-The last screen will show this..
+The last screen shows this..
 ```
 writing new private key to '/opt/ssl/self-signed/netfilebox.key' ...